 - How efficiently they use memory during operations.

 While writing data, as you can see, in the table below Memcached shows exceptional speed even after the number of records moves up to a million.

 The calculated time to write key-value pairs (ms)

-Reading data stays almost consistent in Redis even for a million records but in Memcached as the number of records go up the time also increases a little bit.
+Reading data stays almost consistent in Redis even for a million records but in Memcached, as the number of records goes up the time also increases a little bit.